 This new version of a vegan ladyfinger is truly it.
 The lady fingers are light and fluffy, yet structured enough that when they soak up the espresso, the ladyfingers still maintain their shape and don’t become too sponge-like.

 This batter will yield about 28 4″ lady fingers, which is just the right amount of homemade ladyfingers to use for your vegan tiramisu.
-You can pipe the batter onto the baking sheets, but I found it just easiest to spread the batter almost like a sheet cake, then slice when baked.
-Once in the tiramisu, you really won’t notice!
+You can pipe the batter onto the baking sheets, no mold needed.

 Once the vegan ladyfingers are baked, we’ll move onto making the dairy free mascarpone.